 UCA faculty, staff, and students are provided with email accounts for the purpose of conducting official business related to academic and/or administrative functions.
 Because email is an effective way to disseminate information of importance, relevance and interest, and because it is an important tool to meet the academic and administrative needs of the university as a whole, it shall be the university's policy that email be an official communication mechanism with faculty, staff, and students.
 Students are required to use and maintain a UCA cub account address.
 This is the only email address that will be used for official communication with students, faculty, and staff regarding all academic and administrative matters.
 This policy does not preclude the use of any other methods of communication.
-Each individual course faculty may prescribe the communication format for their course.
-See the course syllabus for each nursing course or ask the course coordinator of each nursing course.
+Each individual course faculty may prescribe the course coordinator of each nursing course.